 Very recently I’ve been working with a band called Life in Film.
-We did some tracking at Assault & Battery 2 and The Pool, and then I completed the mixing of the tracks in The Bunker.
+We did some tracking at Battery Studio 2 and The Pool, and then I completed the mixing of the tracks in The Bunker.
 Before that I was on holiday, which I doubt is very interesting!

 Also this year I’ve been working on the new Cranberries album.
 We tracked that in Toronto and then mixed it here in The Engine Room.
 They’re the main things I’ve been doing over the last few months.